lereedjr/Financial_Well-being/README.md

 * PPINCIMP, Household Income
 * PPMARIT, Marital Status
 * PPREG4, Census Region
-* PPREG9, Census Division
 * FSscore, Financial stability score

-I’m using the FSscore as my dependent variable and the other 22 variables as independent variables.
+I’m using the FSscore as my dependent variable and the other 21 variables as independent variables.
 I chose these variables to analyze to see how demographic information, education levels, life satisfaction, future optimism, and ideas about future success interact and impact with financial stability.
 There are many other very interesting variables to look at but there were my top picks.
 I’m using many of the demographic variables because the FSscore is designed to not be influenced by demographics, according the [Consumer Financial Protection Bureau technical guide](https://www.consumerfinance.gov/data-research/research-reports/financial-well-being-technical-report/).

 FSscore Distribution
  ![alt text](https://github.com/mcassimus1/Financial_Well-being/blob/master/FSscore%20DIstribution.png)